Johnhvy/Node-Caritat/README.md

 Encrypting the ballot is necessary to ensure people voting early do not interfere or influence folks voting after them.
-At the end of the vote, the instigator of the vote can share the private key, so anyone can decrypt the ballots and verify the result themself.
-Or the voters can decide that the private key won't be shared in order to keep the votes anonymous (the instigator of the vote needs to be able the votes to do the counting, they have to be trusted).
+At the end of the vote, the the private key can be made public, so anyone can decrypt the ballots and verify the result themself.
+Or it can decided that the private key won't be shared in order to keep the votes anonymous, and a large enough panel of secret holders (depending on the vote settings) need to share their key parts, decrypt the ballots, and share the vote result without disclosing the content of the ballots.

 ### How are the votes authenticated?